Sewing collars & leashes with an LK-1900BN bartacking machine

 Thread tension

-1. The tack next to the melted ends requires a higher thread tension.
+The tack next to the melted ends requires a higher thread tension.
+(The heat changes the material's hardness?).

-2. If your bobbin tension is higher, then your needle tension will be too (for "balanced" stitches - the white thread doesn't pull through to the black side).
+If your bobbin tension is higher, then your needle tension will be too (for "balanced" stitches - so the white thread doesn't pull through to the black side).

-3. Each webbing (product, size) requires its own thread tension.
+Each webbing (width, thickness) requires its own thread tension.
 There may even be variations between rolls (batches) of the same product.

-4. For any of the buckle-end tacks: if I run out of bobbin thread, I'll increase the tension 20% when I sew over that partial tack.
+For any buckle-end tacks: if I run out of bobbin thread, I increase the tension 20% when I sew over that partial tack.
 Sewing over a partial tack can cause the white thread to pull through to the visible side.
 More tension reduces that.
 (You may still need to use a Sharpie pen to blacken any white thread so it doesn't show).

 When you start using the machine, you'll make one collar at a time.
 At some point, you should shift to sewing all the tri-glide tack(s) first.
 Then install all the loops & male buckles.
-Then, sew all the buckle ends (the tack nearest all the buckles first; then all the melted ends.
+Then, sew all the buckle ends (the tack nearest all the buckle first; then all the melted ends.
 Finally both sides of the D-ring at the same time.).
 That goes faster than making one at a time.
+You won't change the tension as often.

 Clamping onto the tri-glide